brotkrueml/schema/Documentation/Developer/Events.rst

 .. _event-register-additional-properties:

-Register Additional Properties For A Type
+Register additional properties for a type
 =========================================

 Sometimes it can be necessary to use properties which are not standardised or